What is Digital Transformation Governance?

-The topic of digital transformation governance is far from the technical topics of social media, mobile, analytics, embedded devices, etc, but without the right governance, even the finest teams of technical talent and healthy budgets are likely to suffer similar pains to those experienced by the BBC digital transformation we wrote about recently, where it was revealed that:
+The topic of digital transformation governance is far from the technical topics of mobile, analytics, IoT, etc, but without the right governance, even the finest teams of technical talent and healthy budgets are likely to suffer similar pains to those experienced by the BBC digital transformation where it was revealed that:

 1. The governance structure was not effective in dealing with the transformation's complexity;